Febuxostat

 Most common possible side effects

 • The most common side effects are headache and dizziness, nausea or diarrhoea, rash and itching.
 They are usually mild and only last for a short time.
 Febuxostat may also cause an increase in gout symptoms in the first few months.
+Your doctor will plan your gout treatment to help prevent this.

 Less common or rare possible side effects